-The most frequently reported hepatotoxicity-related AEs in Cohort A and Cohort A+C were increased ALT (11.8% and 11.4%, respectively), increased AST (8.6% and 7.5%, respectively), increased blood ALP (7.2% and 7.8%, respectively), and increased GGT (5.9% and 5.5%, respectively).
-The most frequently reported renal toxicity-related AE in Cohort A and Cohort A+C was increase in blood creatinine (28.9% and 25.1%, respectively).
-A total of 2 patients experienced interstitial lung disease and 6 patients experienced pneumonitis in Cohort A. As of the data cutoff date, 75.0% of patients in Cohort A and 60.0% of patients in Cohort A+C experienced peripheral edema.
+The most frequently reported hepatotoxicity-related AEs in cohort A and cohort A plus C were increased alanine transaminase (11.8% and 11.4%, respectively), increased aspartate transaminase (8.6% and 7.5%, respectively), increased blood alkaline phosphatase (7.2% and 7.8%, respectively), and increased gamma-glutamyl transferase (5.9% and 5.5%, respectively).
+The most frequently reported renal toxicity-related AE in cohort A and cohort A plus C was increase in blood creatinine (28.9% and 25.1%, respectively).
+A total of 2 patients experienced interstitial lung disease and 6 patients experienced pneumonitis in cohort A. As of the data cut-off date, 75.0% of patients in cohort A and 60.0% of patients in cohort A plus C experienced peripheral edema.